insibalas/NLP_Tech_Talk/README.md

 ## Feature Extraction with CountVectorizer (Scikit-learn)

-This repository contains Python code that demonstrates feature extraction from text data using CountVectorizer from scikit-learn.
+This code  contains Python code that demonstrates feature extraction from text data using CountVectorizer from scikit-learn.

 **Functionality:**